Panda Recovery Factors

 Page Quality Ratings

-Google has admitted to using Human Quality Raters, but denied there feedback as been part of Panda (which I don’t believe, not for a single second)
+Google has admitted to using Human Quality Raters but denied their feedback has been part of Panda (which I don’t believe, not for a single second)

 I personally believe that ALL the below quality signals used by the human quality raters apply to the Panda Algo.